 UV light can escalate dark spots on the skin and make it difficult for them to fade with ease after pregnancy.
 We recommend using a mineral and chemical free sunscreen anytime you want to soak up some rays.

 Brighten your skin’s look with vitamin C.

 Creating a skin care routine can be quite tricky during pregnancy with the many toxic chemicals floating around out there.
-One ingredient that is deemed safe and effective is the powerful antioxidant, vitamin C.
+Vitamin C is deemed safe and a powerful antioxidant that can help brighten your skin’s appearance.